hcruiz/Continuous_Control/README.md

 `conda env create -f environment.yml`

+where *environment.yml* is either `drlnd_Win64.yml` or `drlnd_ubuntu18.yml`.
 This environment is based on the environment provided by Udacity for this project, with the addition of the specific [PyTorch](https://pytorch.org/) version that I required and the Unity environment.
 To activate the environment run `conda activate drlnd` and verify that the environment is installed correctly using `conda list`.

+__NOTE__: I was able to run on both my machines; however, there might be compatibility issues with yours, so make sure you have the proper environment set up.

 Finally, you have to download the Reacher Unity environment.
 There are different versions depending on your operating system, so please make sure you have the correct version of the environment.
 The files of the environment must be placed in the repository directory or, if placed somewhere else, the initialization of the environment in the notebook must contain the path to the environment.